xtaci/kcptun/README.md

 Step 1：Increase client `-rcvwnd` & server `-sndwnd` simultaneously & gradually.

-Step 2：Try download something and watch network IO to see if it meets your requirements.
+Step 2：Try download something and to see if it meets your requirements.

 #### Improving Latency